guyawn/FoodInspections/README.txt

 in config-format.json and rename the file config.json.
 That will allow you to pull from your own account.

+The order to run the scripts is implied by their names.

-The natural language processing pipeline here, used to build RestaurantClosures.csv was pretty basic, Intro-to-NLP-level processing.
+The natural language processing pipeline here, used to build RestaurantClosures.csv was pretty a basic, Intro-to-NLP-level processing.
 One major room for additional development is the application of additional techniques to extract information from the reviews.